HaydenMacDonald/multigitminder/README.md

 ## Inputs
 Required
-- `USERNAME` - your Beeminder username.
+- `USERNAME` - your Beeminder username, stored as a secret in your repo.
 - `AUTH_TOKEN` - Unique authorization token for Beeminder API, stored as a secret in your repo.
 - `GOAL` - Name of the goal.
 - `VALUE` - Numeric value of data point input (default value of 1).